 Carved Balconies And Spectacular Turrets On The Tower Of Belem

-The Tower Of Belem, in Lisbon Portugal, with it's ornate exterior, carved ornamental decor and extraordinary balconies, has guarded Portugal since the sixteenth century.
+The Tower Of Belem, in Lisbon Portugal, with its ornate exterior, carved ornamental decor, and extraordinary balconies has guarded Portugal since the sixteenth century.
 Its outstanding architecture is closely related to the Moorish architectural designs of that time.
-The base has six sides with the remarkable turrets on the corners.
+The base has six sides with remarkable turrets on the corners.
 This amazing tower was built to stand guard over Portugal, making an attack by sea, extremely difficult for its enemies to pull off.

 Notice The Fine Details On The Base Of The Tower

 The Tower was designed and authorized by King D. Joao II but built near the northern bank of the Targus, by Manuel I during the years between 1514 and 1520.
 It was actually built on a small island that was close to the shore at that time.
 This was a work of love, intended to protect a proud and important people from attacks coming by the way of the sea.

 Notice The Intrigue Of The Almost Lacy Balconies And Elegant Turrets.

 The turrets have crosses on the tops of the turrets, seemingly to be a reflection back on the symbols of the Cross Of The Order Of Christ.
 The Order Of Christ grew out of what was the former Knights Templar Order, abolished in 1312.